Samasource/sama-cli/README.md

 # Sama CLI

-The Sama CLI helps you to create tasks in the Sama Platform right from the terminal.
+The Sama CLI helps you to create tasks in your Sama Project right from the terminal.

 With the Sama CLI, you can: